mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 ## Gotcha 3: you need a backend!

-OAuth authentication cannot be implemented in a frontend-only app, such as an SPA deployed to GitHub Pages.
+OAuth authentication cannot be implemented in a frontend-only app without any backend, such as an SPA deployed to GitHub Pages.

 This is because the app needs to pass a secret token (essentially, a password)